ashhendrata/ashhendrata/README.md

 🚀 **Projects:**
 - 🎉 As a GitHub All In Open Source graduate, I appreciate interacting with others and exchanging ideas on platforms like this
 - 🎬 My first project was a movie/tv show finder and since then have embarked on more challenges!
-- 🐉 My favorite project is a game called "Dragon's Paradise" and it won "Best Creative Theme" :)
+- 🌹 My favorite project this year is my multimodal rom-com highlight extractor :)
-- 🛒 I'm currently building an e-commerce platform for a friend.
+- 🛒 I'm currently building an e-commerce platform for a friend !!

 🙌 **Let's Connect:**
 - ✉️ Find me on LinkedIn or send me a message here!